Frequently Asked Questions: Your Involvement

 - Donald Terao: cash donation

-- Bryan Whiting of Madison, Wisconsin: cash donation
+- Bryan Whiting of Madison, Wisconsin, USA: cash donation

 - Christoph Zeiler of Vienna, Austria: cash donation